nxtlo/aiobungie/README.md

     # Fetch a charatcer with all its components.
     # This includes Equimpents, Inventory, Records, etc.
+    async with client.rest:
         my_warlock = await client.fetch_character(
             membership_id,
             aiobungie.MembershipType.STEAM,
             character_id,
             components=[aiobungie.Component.ALL_CHARACTERS]
         )

         for activity in my_warlock.activities:
             # Check if activity is a raid.
             if activity.current_mode and activity.current_mode is aiobungie.GameMode.RAID:
                 print(activity.avaliable_activities) # All raids for this character.

-# You can either run it using the client or just `asyncio.run(main())`
+# You can either run it using the client or just asyncio.run(main())
 client.run(main())
 ```